alexyu132/fusebox2/Build Tips.md

 ### Material

 For most of the parts, PLA, PETG, ABS, and similar filaments are fine.
-PLA does seem to be more rigid so it is recommended for structural parts as long as the printer won't be in a hot car or similar.
 ABS or PETG should be used for the hotend cooling shroud.
 If your motors get hot, use these filaments for the motor mounts as well.

 # Print finishing and support removal